kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

 - https://forum.katalon.com/discussion/6967/get-text-of-multiple-div-elements
 - https://forum.katalon.com/discussion/7520/the-xpath-for-the-url-is-correct-but-not-visible-if-added-via-addproperty

-## Blocking shortage of Katalon Studio
+## Blocking problem of Katalon Studio

 Now I want to perform, in my test case, an iteration over **the found elements**.
 However, Katalon Studio does not provide any built-in keyword which returns a list of web elements out of the target Web page.